aishatpopoola/vehicles-app/README.md

 # VEHICLE FLEET TRACKING APP

-> This ia an app that can be used by a business that wants to track their fleet of cars or trucks.
+> This is an app that can be used by a business that wants to track their fleet of cars or trucks.
 The app should have:

 ![screenshot](./app_screenshot.png)